 2) Property and Real Estate

-Investing into property and real estate (both residential and commercial) can be a good form of diversification, it is less affected by stock market fluctuations and can offer immediate cash returns by way of rental income and long term capital growth via house price inflation.
+Investing in property and real estate (both residential and commercial) can be a good form of diversification, it is less affected by stock market fluctuations and can offer immediate cash returns by way of rental income and long term capital growth via house price inflation.

 Commercial real estate is a popular type of alternative investment.
 Until a few years ago, property investment in real estate was unreachable to general retail investors and was only enjoyed by HNWIs and sophisticated investor.
 Since the inauguration of REITs (real estate investment trusts), investing in the commercial real estate market has become readily available to a wide range of capitalists.